AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

 It is a kind-indexed GADT, with the `MkP` constructor holding `k ~ k1`, and its kind `forall {k}.
 Type -> k -> Type` is not manifestly dependent.
-This is not *wong*, but there are certainly cases where (short of having a CUSK) it is desired that the inferred signature of a GADT is not kind-indexed.
+This is not *wrong*, but there are certainly cases where (short of having a CUSK) it is desired that the inferred signature of a GADT is not kind-indexed.

 Consider the singleton type for `Bool`: